What is the Community Taxon?

 Ancestor disagreements = # of identified taxa that are among a taxon's ancestors, but disagree with the taxon (i.e. "I think it is in the genus but I disagree it is that species")

-On any observation with a Community Taxon, you can see how the observation's Identifications affect the Community Taxon algorithm by clicking on "What's this?" or "About" on observation's page in the iNaturalist website.
+On any observation with a Community Taxon, you can see how the observation's identifications affect the Community Taxon algorithm by clicking on "What's this?" or "About" on the observation's page on the iNaturalist website.

 Was this article helpful?